Welcome screen¶

 16window_name = 'Space Rescue'

-Let’s check the GameFrame documentation to see how we can create a level.
+Let’s check the GameFrame documentation to see how to create a Room.

 1from GameFrame import Level